NiclasvanEyk/diy/docs/index.md

    # "Oh, hi Mark!"
    ```

-This quickstart is a bit abstract and not that impressive.
+This example is a bit abstract and not that impressive.

 If you are not familiar with dependency injection containers, you may want to
 have a look at the (weather example application)[/examples/weather].
 It